zwdzwd/transvar/README.md

  | GENCODE | GENCODE GTF | `--gencode` | `--gencode gencode.v19.gtf.gz`  |
  | knownGene | knownGene table | `-kg` | `--kg kg.gz --alias kgAlias.gz` |

 If one download transcripts through "transvar config", TransVar would use the downloaded definition automatically (by setting the default configuration file).
 For example, "--ccds" would look for the downloaded CCDS definition.
-One can specify non-default annotation by appending a path to the option ("--ccds CCDS.current.txt").
+One can specify non-default annotation by appending a path to the option ("--ccds CCDS.current.txt.transvardb").
 To set the default annotation of a particular reference version,
 ```
 #!bash
-transvar config -k ccds -v CCDS.current.txt --refversion hg19
+transvar config -k ccds -v CCDS.current.txt.transvardb --refversion hg19
 ```
 The configuration file is located either at the "[install dir]/transvar.cfg" or "~/.transvar.cfg" if the installation directory is inaccessible.